codelucas/codelucas.com/_posts/2013-03-02-pass-by-value-pass-by-reference.md

 The main takeaway for pass by references is that after pointing the input reference to a new object, the changes stay.
 The object reference will now stay pointed at that new object.
 If you are passing by a value type, the value will also change if it is pointed towards a new value.

-The ampersand y (&y) in the method signature of setValue(...) denotes a new reference which points to the value type of the object in memory, which is initialized to 10.
+The ampersand y `&y` in the method signature of `setValue(...)` denotes a new reference which points to the value type of the object in memory, which is initialized to 10.
 Instead of duplicating a value or reference, we are now just simply referencing it with a new reference.
 We are using a new reference to point to the <b>original</b> value type, and we are setting it to a new object in memory.
 This means all changes to the object, or even resetting the reference to a new objects, have permanent results.

-If we wanted to mimic our above example with Car car, and the refNewCar setup, the graphic below will represent the subtle change.
+If we wanted to mimic our above example with `Car car`, and the `refNewCar(...)` setup, the graphic below will represent the subtle change.
 Having our car reference a new object will result in the reference permanently pointing towards a new object.

 Congratulations, you have read through my lengthy guide to parameter passing and variable types!
 I hope this has helped you guys, please share this article with your friends if it really did help you!